rmeloamaro/docs/docs/administration/security/ratelimiting.md

    ![rate-limiting-jmx-monitor](/assets/img/rate-limiting-jmx-monitor.png)
 System admin can use their monitor tools to capture the Cache overflow event.

 5. `rundeck.apiRateLimiting.include` - A string of semicolon separated Rate Limiter algorithm names.
-It defines which Rate Limitter algorithm will be applied.
+It defines which Rate Limiter algorithm will be applied.
 We have three different Rate Limiter algorithms: Session-Based, AuthToken-Based and Client IP Based, we use this parameter to let system admin choose the desired Rate Limiter algorithm.
 The valid algorithm names are:

     - `rundeckpro.security.rateLimit.AuthTokenApiRateLimiter` - This rate limiter will apply rate limiting on requests per Auth Token.
     - `rundeckpro.security.rateLimit.SessionApiRateLimiter` - This rate limiter will apply rate limiting on requests per authenticated user session